Top 12 Piping Design Engineer Skills to Put on Your Resume

 1. AutoCAD

-AutoCAD is a computer-aided design (CAD) software used by piping design engineers for creating precise 2D and 3D drawings and models of piping systems.
+AutoCAD is a computer-aided design (CAD) platform used to produce precise 2D drawings and 3D models of piping systems, layouts, and details.

 Why It's Important